twknab/learning_lamp/05-php-MVC/assignments/11-login-registration/readme.rst

 # To Do:

-+ Make sure user cannot register if existing email found.
++ Let user delete their own account. (a few things groomed for this feature)